Strongly Contracting Geodesics in a Tree of Spaces: Introduction

 \section{Introduction}

 Let $X$ be a geodesic metric space.
-A subset $Q$ of a geodesic metric space $X$ is said to be strongly contracting if there exists a constant $\sigma\geq 0$ such that the diameter of projection of balls disjoint with $Q$ is at most $\sigma$.
+A subset $Q$ of a geodesic metric space $X$ is said to be \textit{strongly contracting} if there exists a constant $\sigma\geq 0$ such that the diameter of the projection of balls, disjoint from $Q$, into $Q$ is at most $\sigma$.
 For example, the geodesics and horoballs of upper half space with Poincar\'{e} metric are strongly contracting.
 Using strongly contracting geodesics, Charney-Sultan \cite{Charney15} gave the notion of ‘contracting' boundary for a CAT$(0)$ space which is an analogue of the Gromov boundary.
 The concept of contracting projection has created a lot of interest in recent times, we refer the reader to look into the work of Arzhantseva, Cashen, Gruber, and Hume in \cite{ACGH} for more details about the other contraction properties of subspaces.
-Given a finite collection of groups satisfying a property $P$, the combination type problems deals with the question that then when does the fundamental group of the graph of groups formed by that collection satisfy the property $P$.
+Given a finite collection of groups satisfying a property $P$, the combination type problems deal with the question that then when does the fundamental group of the graph of groups formed by that collection satisfy the property $P$.
 One such case is the celebrated work of M.Bestvina and M.Feighn \cite{best} in 1992, where they have found a combination theorem of finite graphs of hyperbolic groups.
-Given a finite graph of groups, there exists a tree of spaces where the underlying tree is the Bass-Serre tree such that the fundamental group of that finite graph of groups acts properly and co-compactly on that tree of spaces.
-I.Kapovich in \cite{kapo} showed that for a finite graph of hyperbolic groups with edge groups quasi-isometrically embedded in vertex groups if the fundamental group of graph of groups acts acylindrically on the Bass-Serre tree then the fundamental group is hyperbolic and all vertex groups are quasiconvex in the fundamental group.
-In this article, we study strongly contracting geodesics in certain trees of spaces.
+Given a graph of groups $(\mathcal G,\Lambda)$ over a finite graph $\Lambda$, there exists a tree of spaces $X$ where the underlying tree is the Bass-Serre covering tree such that the fundamental group $\pi_1(\mathcal G,\Lambda)$ of $(\mathcal G,\Lambda)$ acts properly and co-compactly on $X$.
+An action of a group $G$ on a simplicial tree $T$ is called \textit{acylindrical} if there exists $k\geq 1$ such that no non-trivial element of $G$ fixes point-wise a segment of length $k$ in $T$ .
+I.Kapovich in \cite{kapo} showed that for a finite graph of hyperbolic groups $(\mathcal G,\Lambda)$ with edge groups quasi-isometrically embedded in vertex groups if the fundamental group $\pi_1(\mathcal G,\Lambda)$ acts acylindrically on the Bass-Serre covering tree then $\pi_1(\mathcal G,\Lambda)$ is hyperbolic and all vertex groups are quasiconvex in the $\pi_1(\mathcal G,\Lambda)$.
+In this article we prove the following: \\ \\ \textbf{Theorem 1} (See Theorem \ref{main})\textit{ Let $N\geq 1$ and $\sigma\geq 0$.
+There exists $R=R(N,\sigma)\geq 1$ such that the following holds: Let $X$ be a tree of proper geodesic spaces where all edge spaces are $\sigma$-contracting and uniformly $R$-separated.
+Let $\eta$ be a strongly contracting geodesic in a vertex space.
+Then every $(N,0)$-quasi-geodesic of $X$ with end points in $\eta$ lies in a bounded neighbourhood of $\eta$ where the bound depends only on $N,\sigma$ and the contraction constant of $\eta$.}\\ \\ A subspace $Y$ of $X$ is said to be $k$-\textit{quasiconvex} if all geodesics of $X$ with endpoints in $Y$ lie in a $k$-neighbourhood of $Y$.
+By taking $N=1$ in Theorem \ref{main intro}, we have the following corollary:\\ \\ \textbf{Corollary :}\textit{ For all $\sigma\geq 0$ there exists a number $R\geq 1$ depending only on $\sigma$ such that the following holds: Let $X$ be a tree of proper geodesic spaces whose edge spaces are $\sigma$-contracting and uniformly $R$-separated.
+Then every strongly contracting geodesic $\gamma$ of a vertex space is quasiconvex in $X$, where the quasiconvexity constant depends only on $\sigma$ and the contraction constant of $\gamma$.}\\ \\ As an application of Theorem \ref{main intro}, we will prove the following theorem in the last section. \\ \\ \textbf{Theorem 2} (See Theorem \ref{hyp thm})\textit{ Let $X$ be a tree of proper geodesic spaces.
+If all the vertex spaces are uniformly hyperbolic metric spaces, edge spaces are uniformly quasiconvex in vertex spaces and they are sufficiently uniformly separated then the space $X$ is a hyperbolic metric space and vertex spaces are quasiconvex in $X$.}\\ \\ \textbf{Acknowledgements:} We are thankful to the anonymous referee for his/her valuable comments.